 The initial consultation may run from 45 minutes to one hour depending on the complexity of the issues at hand.
 I will collect a thorough medical and psychiatric history and address the issues that brought you in.
 At the end of the session I will offer my recommendations and produce a treatment plan.
 Sometimes this may be a referral to another treatment setting.
 Medication prescriptions are sometimes but not always written in the first session.

 Do you make home visits?

-Yes, I do make home and office visits within the borough of Manhattan and sometimes outside of Manhattan; however the fee is increased to $500.
+Yes, I do make home and office visits within the borough of Manhattan and sometimes outside of Manhattan depending on the location.
 Sometimes a patient is too busy to leave the office and travel for an appointment and that is a good reason to try this service.
 Home visits may also be appropriate for someone who has trouble leaving the house due to mental or physical illness.
 I can make a visit to your hotel if you are traveling and unfamiliar with the city.
 A home visit may address a psychiatric concern in a timelier and less costly way than an urgent care or emergency room visit.
 Home visits are similar to other visits in that it’s a flat rate fee which is collected up front and the session lasts 45-50 minutes.
 A home visit should not replace calling 911 if you are having an emergency.

 Call or email for a personal home or office visit: